itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 <hr id="install">
 ## Install nginx and verify test server
+If you are using Raspberry Pi, [install Raspbian and take SSH of the board](/linux/rpi-local-dev-setup.html).

+If you are using [digitalocean](https://m.do.co/c/e80679853c2f) to host your app or website, use [this tutorial](https://www.digitalocean.com/docs/droplets/how-to/create/) to create droplet and take SSH of the digitalocean droplet.

+If you want to test the nginx configuration on your local Ubuntu/Debian system, open `Terminal` to proceed with the following tutorial.

-Update the repositories with the following command.
+First step is to update the repositories with the following command.
 ```
 sudo apt update
 ```